DashSlim/Angryshot/README.md

 Notice
 ---
-This is currently finished, though some parameters may meed to be adjusted.
+This is currently finished, but some parameters may meed to be adjusted to fit your implementation, see comments for more details.

 Inspired by
 ---